cognitiveprince/paradox_docs/getting started.md

     Step 2.
 Click on the select button and select the image you want to read.

+    Step 3.
+You can take the val block enter the file path, connect the val block to the read image block and read the image.

 1. Display image

     Step 1.
-Take the read image block.
+Take the display image block and choose the image you want to display.

     Step 2.
-Click on the select button and select the image you want to read.

-    Step 3.
-Take the display image block and connect it to the read image block.

-    Step 4.
 The image will be displayed in the diaplay image block.
 1. Adjust brightness

     Step 1.
 Take the read image block click on the select button and select the image you want to read.